 The Jordanian Table Tennis Champion for most of the 1970s and 80s, Dr. Albatikhi represented her country in numerous international championships.
 She started the first and only sports club for women, for which she is now president, and the first women’s soccer team in Jordan in 1994.

-An associate professor of physical education at the University of Jordan, Dr. Albatikhi said she was looking for a US college to do her research when a colleague in Canada suggested Lynchburg College, thanks to a connection with Dr. Lindsay Pieper, assistant professor of sport management at LC.
+An associate professor of physical education at the University of Jordan, Dr. Albatikhi said she was looking for a US college to do her research when a colleague in Canada suggested University of Lynchburg, thanks to a connection with Dr. Lindsay Pieper, assistant professor of sport management at LC.

 Dr. Albatikhi said Dr. Pieper, Dr. Alexi Akulli, director of LC’s Center for Global Studies, and many others have made her feel at home and she loves the tranquil nature of a smaller campus.
 Between 40,000 and 45,000 students attend the University of Jordan.